 A 2009 study published in the Journal of the American Medical Association (JAMA) set out to understand mortality issues associated with gluten disorders.
 This is the largest study ever published on this topic.

 Researchers found that someone with gluten sensitivity has a higher risk of early death than someone with celiac disease!
+This is likely because people with celiac disease take their gluten-free diet seriously while someone with just a gluten sensitivity is likely to be more lax about their diet.

 Related Reading: Don’t Cheat On Your Gluten-Free Diet